Home » Gluten free » Beef Stock From Scratch

 Soup Season is here!
 Also known as boot season, also known as big cozy sweater season, also known as the season I usually gain 5-10 lbs because I begin living in tights with winter dresses / skirts and avoiding buttoning pants so I can live in happy cozy comfort food denial.
 Like rich winter soups.
 We’re making those soups even better with Beef Stock From Scratch!

 And the key to any soup or stew From Scratch?
 Homemade stock.
-From Scratch Chicken Stock is always in our house because it's so incredibly easy and cost effective to make.
-Beef stock, however, it's been on my list for awhile.
-It's a bit more complicated and time consuming, but as I've been dreaming of all the beef stock soups I want to start making, it had to happen.
+From Scratch Chicken Stock is always in our house because it’s so incredibly easy and cost-effective to make.
+Beef stock, however, has been on my list for a while.
+It’s a bit more complicated and time-consuming, but as I’ve been dreaming of all the beef stock soups I want to start making, it had to happen.

 Ingredients Needed